PavanMudigondaTR/javascript-bro-code/17-logical-operators/README.md

 | false | true | **true** |
 | false | false | false |

+**From transcript:** "With the OR logical operator we're checking more than one condition.
+Is this true?
+Yes it is, negative 250 is less than zero.
+Or is this condition true?
+This one is false.
+But since at least one of these is true, we will execute this code."

 **At least one condition must be true for OR to return true**

 ## 📊 NOT (!)
 Truth Table